Jlsmith10/arm_slam_calib/INSTALL.md

 * [OpenCV](https://github.com/opencv/opencv)
-### Use the OpenCV built-in to ROS Indigo, no need to install
+### Use the OpenCV built-in to ROS Indigo, no need to install a separate one

 * [OpenGV](https://github.com/laurentkneip/opengv)
 #### NOTE: Not in catkin workspace, this is a generic CMake package.